embeyi/embeyi/README.md

 Some facts about me:

 - 📸 I enjoy participating in professional events, especially those organized in Data Science community.
-- 🗽 At the moment, I am training for the beingf a Data Specialist!
+- 🗽 At the moment, I am training for the being a Data Specialist!
 - 🎯 My goals for 2024: landing my dream job in data!

 ## Some of my Github Stats